aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 --8<-- "examples/event_handler_rest/src/exception_handling.py"
 ```

+???+ info
+    The `exception_handler` also supports passing a list of exception types you wish to handle with one handler.

 ### Raising HTTP errors

 You can easily raise any HTTP Error back to the client using `ServiceError` exception.
 This ensures your Lambda function doesn't fail but return the correct HTTP response signalling the error.